 Wooden sunglasses and bamboo sunglasses make a fashion forward statement in today’s world, and the selection of frame styles and lenses has never been more diverse.
-I researched a variety of wood-framed and bamboo sunglasses brands and present my faves them here.
+I researched a variety of wood-framed and bamboo sunglasses brands and present the best I found here.
+But first…

 People often refer to bamboo as a wood, as in “bamboo wood sunglasses,” because bamboo has the same aesthetic qualities as real wood.
-However, bamboo is actually a fast-growing grass – it holds the world’s record for the fastest growing plant.
+However, bamboo is actually a fast-growing grass.
+In fact, it holds the world record for the fastest growing plant.

-In addition to being Earth-friendly, both wood and bamboo sunglasses are lightweight, so they’re comfortable enough to wear all day long.
+In addition to being Earth-friendly, both wood and bamboo sunglasses are lightweight, so they’re comfortable enough to wear all day.
 Not to mention, many styles float, making them the perfect accessory for having fun in the water on a sunny summer day.